CentML/codex/chat-apps/streamlit/README.md

-Here’s a basic README.md template for your Streamlit application:

 # Meta-Llama-3-8B-Instruct Streamlit Chat

 This repository contains a Streamlit application that allows users to chat with CentML's Serverless API.
 The application streams responses in real-time, displaying a conversation-style interface.